Report of the Special Rapporteur on the rights of persons with disabilities raises autonomous weapons

 New Zealand's Minister for Disarmament commits to legally-binding instrument

-New Zealand’s Minister for Disarmament and Arms Control committed New Zealand to work towards an international and legally-binding instrument to prohibit and regulate autonomous weapons systems.
+New Zealand’s Minister for Disarmament and Arms Control committed New Zealand to building an alliance of countries working towards an international and legally-binding instrument to prohibit and regulate autonomous weapons systems.

 ICRC calls for new legal rules to address autonomy in weapon systems

-The International Committee of the Red Cross (ICRC) published an updated position calling for new legal rules around prohibition and regulation to address the moral and legal concerns of autonomy in weapons systems and to ensure human control.
-This call for new law is in addition to compliance with existing international humanitarian law.
+The International Committee of the Red Cross (ICRC) published an updated position on autonomous weapon systems, noting that they are “…convinced that international limits should take the form of new legally binding rules to regulate autonomous weapons.”
+The position called for new legal rules including prohibitions and regulation to address the moral and legal concerns of autonomy in weapons systems and to ensure human control.

 Campaign to Stop Killer Robots 3rd annual global meeting

-The Campaign to Stop Killer Robots held its third annual global meeting virtually.
+The Campaign to Stop Killer Robots held its third annual global meeting.

 Costa Rica Ministry of Foreign Affairs launches national campaign

-Costa Rica’s Ministry of Foreign Affairs launches the national campaign “For a country free of autonomous weapons: technology at the service of peace” and commits to working for a legally binding instrument to prohibit fully autonomous weapons systems and retain meaningful human control over the use of force.
+Costa Rica’s Ministry of Foreign Affairs launched the national campaign “For a country free of autonomous weapons: technology at the service of peace” and committed to working for a legally binding instrument to prohibit fully autonomous weapons systems and retain meaningful human control over the use of force.

 African Commission on Human and Peoples’ Rights adopts first Resolution on AI technologies

 The African Commission on Human and Peoples’ Rights, a quasi-judicial body of the African Union entrusted by the African Union Assembly of Heads of State with protection of human rights in Africa, adopted and published Resolution 473 on AI technologies.
-It is the first Resolution on AI technologies to be adopted by a regional body of the African Union.
+It is the first Resolution on AI technologies to be adopted by a regional body of the African Union, and appeals to States Parties to ensure that emerging technologies “remain under meaningful human control.”

 Austrian parliament adopts motion on the topic of lethal autonomous weapons